Building safety duties for designers

 There can be multiple Accountable Persons if different parties are responsible for different parts of the building.

-When there are multiple Accountable Persons, one must be designated as the Principal Accountable Person (PAP).
-This is usually the person with the most extensive repair obligations - typically the freeholder.
+When there are multiple Accountable Persons, one is the Principal Accountable Person (PAP).
+Under Section 73 this is the Accountable Person who holds the legal estate in possession of (or the relevant repairing obligation for) the structure and exterior of the building - typically the freeholder.
+If it is unclear or disputed who the PAP is, the First-tier Tribunal can make a determination under Section 75.
 The PAP has additional duties including coordinating between all Accountable Persons and acting as the main point of contact with the Building Safety Regulator.

 Accountable Persons have extensive legal duties: